MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 end
 ```

+todo: make this paragraph make sense:

+Making the definition of a new element as simple and self-contained as possible ultimately paid off an made the system a lot more fun to iterate on.

-This meant defining a contract that elements had to follow -- they're a single update method which will be called once per dot per frame by the system, and they can interact with the system only via special methods which allow safe reading and writing to their neighbors while abstracting away concerns such as the absolute position of the element in question (setNeightbor and getNeighbor deal in relative offsets), observing limitations such as how far away an element is allowed to mutate or inspect other elements from (in this case, only their direct neighbors, no "action at a distance"), or handling out of bounds accessses.
-This work meant relieving the individual elements from needing to take these concerns into their own logic, and making the system more consistent, and critically faster and more fun to experiment with as I implemented my set of elements.
+This meant defining a contract that elements had to follow -- they're a single update method which will be called by the system once per particle per frame, and they can interact with the system only via special methods which allow safe reading and writing to their neighbors.
+This API abstracts away concerns such as

+- the absolute position of the particle in question (setNeighbor and getNeighbor deal in relative offsets),
+- observing limitations such as how far away an element is allowed to mutate or inspect other elements from (in this case, only their direct neighbors, no "action at a distance")
+- and handling out of bounds accessses.

+This work relieved the individual elements from needing to take on these concerns into their own logic, and made the system more consistent and easier to experiment with as I implemented my set of elements.

 Utimately, I was excited about this approach, but wanted to build in a an enviroment that would be easy to share.
 Despite everything good I had to say about LÖVE, the web is too special of a platform to pass up for me, and it's worth the difficulties imposed by its quirks and warts.

-I decided to put down the lua sand game and switch to rust and web assembly, but I was able to translate many of the lessons and patterns over.
+I decided to put down the lua implementation and switch to rust and web assembly, but I was able to translate many of the lessons and patterns over.
 Having a good idea of what my datastructures would be and what types of APIS would be defined between components made writing the rust version easier.

-Implementing one idea multiple times was a huge strength in my ability to make better tradeoffs, structure my codebase, and forsee pitfalls.
-I would strongly recommend this experience to anyone - If you have a project that you've attempted in the past but had to make compromises on due to your technical skills or endurance, taking another crack at it can a great opportunity to sweat the details and focus on aspects that you usually don't.
+Implementing one idea multiple times was a huge strength in my ability to structure my codebase, forsee pitfalls, and make more intentional tradeoffs. _I would strongly recommend this experience to anyone_ - If you have a project that you've attempted in the past but had to make compromises on due to your technical skills or endurance, taking another crack at it can a great opportunity to sweat the details and focus on aspects that you usually don't.

 ### Architecture: 2/3

 The bulk of the simulation, including the movement and interactions of all of the elements, takes place in Rust in a class called Universe.
-This is class handles the simulatoin and exposes a set of methods that get called by the javascript application, to do things like process a single tick or paint some pixels in response to an input event.
+This is class handles the simulation and exposes a set of methods that get called by the javascript application, to do things like process a single tick or paint some pixels in response to an input event.

-This means that I don't try to handle an event loop or interact with the browser from inside the rust code - This is perfectly possible, but I chose to
+This means that I don't try to handle an event loop or interact with the browser from inside the Rust code - This is all perfectly possible, but I'm very happy with this division of labor between the JS and Rust.
+Everything low level or CPU intensive happens within the Rust-generated web assembly code, and all of the the glue related to event handling, WebGL calls, and browser APIs takes place in the javascript.

-Data format
+#### Data format

+One limitation imposed on myself in sandspiel is the slightly unusual way that I store game state.
+All of the state for the simulation is stored in an array of 32 bit structs, one struct per grid cell.

 ```rust
 #[repr(C)]